FmasterofU/NSmart-RE/README.md

 .\apktool_2.6.1.jar d '.\Nsmart_4.6.apk'
 ```

-We position ourselves to the `res` (resources) foler of the generated directory, and recursively search for the hex value of the company api key resource ID:
+We position ourselves to the `res` (resources) folder of the generated directory, and recursively search for the hex value of the company api key resource ID:
 ```bash
 grep -r 7f110074
 ```